На русском языке

 ~d \Omega = - S dT - \delta A - \sum_i N_i d\mu_i + \delta A' .

-Bound energy and its increment:
+Bound energy and its increment are:

 ~E_b = U + PV - \sum_i \mu_i N_i ,